How does our inner drive liberate in life: by a job or profession?

 We never lend money to anybody whom we don’t trust because we don’t know whether he or she will return it.

-Money isn’t just a thing to buy, it’s also an emotional entity.
-It can make or break a relationship in a second.
+Money isn’t just a thing to buy, it’s also an emotional entity to bind us.
+It can make or break our relationship in a second.
 We should be very careful.

-We know Afghanistan is mouldering with terrorism right now, so we don’t trust people and government over there.
+We know Afghanistan is mouldering with terrorism right now, so we don’t trust people and the government over there, at least at the moment.

-These above mentioned scenarios can only be trusted by continuous work on them, as she said, work and build trust.
+These above situations can only be trusted by continuous work on them, as she said, we have to work to build trust.

-At one point, she said that marketing is a collective knowledge, it always moves from bottom up based on public trust.
+At one point, she said that marketing is a part of collective knowledge, it always moves from bottom up based on public trust.

-Trust was ingrained in her blood as if she was born with it.
+Trust was ingrained in her conversation as if she was born with it.

-Due to this trust, she said, sometimes she works 10 to 12 hours in the street.
+Due to this trust, she said that sometimes she works 10 to 12 hours in the street.

-She said she feels tired so she goes on deep undisturbed 8 hours sleep.
+She said that she feels tired so she goes on deep undisturbed 8 hours sleep.

 She warns that many people are not aware about this, they do hard work only by squeezing hours of required rest.

-“We can live 14 maximum days without eating but we can’t live more than 12 maximum days without sleeping, now you can see the importance,” she pointed out.
+The fact is, we can live 14 maximum days without eating but we can’t live more than 12 maximum days without sleeping, now you can see the importance.

-She says that we only realize this later in life and we whisper I wish I could have done that.
+The reality is that we only realize this later part of our life and we whisper I wish I could have done that.

 When she was 2 years old, she couldn’t walk, her family was really worried.